danmofo/dkp-manager/README.md

 - Implement Webpack for managing JavaScript
 - Different configuration for different environments - production / dev
 - Domain name (replace localhost references with new domain) and SSL cert setup
+- Add the ability to edit a DKP decay interval.

 ## Development